The Bankrate promise

 What is group term life insurance?

 Group life insurance is a type of life insurance offered by employers and other large-scale entities, which can include associations or labor organizations, for example.
-This type of life insurance is generally offered as part of a benefit package along with health, dental and/or vision insurance.
-The costs for group life insurance are typically subsidized by the employer and offset by group participation, and in many cases this coverage is offered for free or at an affordable price.
+This type of life insurance is generally offered as part of a benefits package along with health, dental and/or vision insurance.
+The cost of coverage for group life insurance is based on a discounted rate subsidized by the employer and offset by group participation.
+In many cases, this coverage is offered for free or at a cheap price.

 In general, group life insurance policies will come with a lower coverage amount than individual life insurance policies.
 These types of policies do not require that the policyholder has a medical examination or be subject to individual underwriting.
-This can make it easier to get coverage, especially if you have a medical condition that may make it difficult to qualify for individual life insurance coverage.
+This can make it easier to get coverage, especially if you have a pre-existing condition that may make it difficult to qualify for individual life insurance coverage.
+You may even be able to elect to purchase additional coverage beyond the standard group life policy without a medical exam and at a discounted rate.
+Check with your employer to see what options are available.

 How does group life insurance work?

 Group life insurance policies are a form of term life insurance, which means that these policies only last for a set number of years before they must be renewed.
-At the time of renewal, the price can fluctuate depending on several variables, including average health and age of the company employees, changes in state laws and changes in internal insurance company policies.
+At the time of renewal, the price can fluctuate depending on several variables, including the average health and age of the company employees, changes in state laws and changes in internal insurance company policies.
+Keep in mind that with group life insurance, your individual health and age will not be assessed by the life insurance company like it typically is with an individual policy, which is one big advantage of group life policies for older people or people who have health issues.

 Who is eligible for group life insurance?